todogroup/osposurvey/2019/questions.md

 * Because my managed service provider recommended so
 * As a negotiation tactic while dealing with software vendors
 * Other
->LH Note: New question in 2019
+>LH Note: who is supposed to get this question?

 40. If you are NOT using open source, why are you NOT using open source software?
 * Lack of stability in the software